mrgerwin/lesson14/README.md

 # lesson14
 Closed Key Encryption

 #### You do not have to do this as a stand alone app.
 See Enhancements below.
+Either use the provided wordproccessor app or your enhanced lesson13

 ### Enhancements